All the dirt on home gardening success | Homegrown Goodness

 What should you focus on planting if you only have a small garden?

-Steve: If you only have a small garden plant fresh leafy greens including silverbeet, rocket, English spinach and lettuce.
+Steve: If you only have a small garden, plant fresh leafy greens including silverbeet, rocket, English spinach and lettuce.

 Indoor plants are very on trend at the moment.
-What plants do you recommend and what are your tips for keeping them healthy?
+What plants do you recommend, and what are your tips for keeping them healthy?

-My favourite smaller plant is Pothos ‘Marble Queen’ (often known as devil’s ivy) which has heart shaped, variegated, green and cream foliage that cascades from the pot, though you can also grow it on a pole or trellis.
+My favourite smaller plant is Pothos ‘Marble Queen’ (often known as devil’s ivy), which has heart-shaped, variegated, green and cream foliage that cascades from the pot, though you can also grow it on a pole or trellis.

-Most indoor plants are killed by over watering.
+Most indoor plants are killed by over-watering.
 Put your finger into the soil and only water if it is dry.
-A half strength dose of liquid fertiliser each month also keeps them looking good.
+A half-strength dose of liquid fertiliser each month also keeps them looking good.

 Steve: My favourite indoor plant is the beautiful Phalaenopsis orchid.
 It flowers profusely indoors for months.
-Lightly liquid feed them once a month with a product such as PowerFeed and be careful to not over water them.
-If the growing medium feels wet do not add more water.
-As a rule water them once a fortnight in winter and once a week in summer.
+Lightly liquid feed them once a month with a product such as PowerFeed, and be careful not to overwater them.
+If the growing medium feels wet, do not add more water.
+As a rule, water them once a fortnight in winter and once a week in summer.

 Waste not, want not